Picovoice/porcupine/binding/android/README.md

 ## Permissions

-To enable recording with your Android device's microphone you must add the follwing line to your `AndroidManifest.xml` file:
+To enable recording with your Android device's microphone you must add the following line to your `AndroidManifest.xml` file:
 ```xml
 <uses-permission android:name="android.permission.RECORD_AUDIO" />
 ```